 What a radar detector does is listen for a frequency that’s only used by law enforcement.
 That frequency isn’t used for civilians and nothing on the planet puts out strong radio waves at that frequency.
 So if you have a radar detector, the reasoning is that the only thing you would use it for is listening for law enforcement radar guns, and the only reason you would do that is so you could speed.
 It’s a pretty big leap, and at some point it’s probably going to go to the Supreme Court, but for now that’s the argument that some states use to make it illegal to own a radar detector.

-By the way, it’s also illegal to listen in on certain military transmissions and it’s definitely illegal to broadcast on any frequency where you’re not licensed.
+By the way, it’s also illegal to listen in on certain military transmissions.
+It’s definitely illegal to broadcast on any frequency where you’re not licensed.
 This applies to things like radar jammers, which are never legal under any circumstances, so let’s not even talk about that any more.

-Radar detectors are actually legal in most states and provinces, and there’s no overriding federal law (yet) that prevents their use.
+Radar detectors are actually legal in most states and provinces.
+There’s no overriding federal law (yet) that prevents their use.
 So, if you do decide to buy a radar detector like this one, you should be fine, unless you’re operating a commercial vehicle.
 Many states allow radar detectors for personal use but not for commercial use — there’s a very decent list here provided by the AAA and CAA.
-Of course, what you do with a radar detector is up to you, and we’re certainly not advocating going faster than the posted speed limit.
+Of course, what you do with a radar detector is up to you.
+I’m certainly not advocating going faster than the posted speed limit.
 That wouldn’t be legal.